Public Events Diary

 Thursday 11th April

-Thomas Cameron is a nineteen year old English tenor, whose voice has been described as having velvet-like qualities.
+Thomas Cameron is a young English tenor, whose voice has been described as having velvet-like qualities.

 “Already wowing the music world” BBC One